Culture at New Lifehouse

 A very exciting aspect of our program is an emphasis that we put on servanthood or more specifically servant leadership.
-A primary part of young people learning this is to be hands on in actually serving others.
+A primary part of young people learning this is to be hands-on in actually serving others.
 We have found a great way to do this is by immersing the student into this role.
 Missions provide that opportunity in the best way possible.
 By taking the student out of his comfort zone and placing her in a situation where there is no familiarity she is stretched to places and in ways he never thought were possible.

 We have taken teams to Swaziland, New York City, Rwanda, Haiti, Burundi, and the Dominican Republic.
 Our current annual trips include Santiago Teen Challenge in the Dominican Republic in the spring and to Teen Challenge Rwanda in the capital of Kigali each fall.